Meet young Israeli & Palestinian activists.

 Explore how Israelis & Palestinians envision the future.

-The Israel-Palestine Symposium will take place via Zoom over twelve, two- hour sessions (from 11am – 1pm ET & 1:30pm – 3:30pm ET) on seven Sundays:
+The Israel-Palestine Symposium took place via Zoom over twelve, two- hour sessions (from 11am – 1pm ET & 1:30pm – 3:30pm ET) on seven Sundays:

 ❖ July 11 ❖ July 18 ❖ July 25